Enables faster, more effective complex systems delivery

 Customers need not worry about being locked into technologies, as we deploy non-proprietary, commercially available MBSE tools, which are accessible from their own IT systems or from us through web interfaces.

 Their investment costs are alleviated, too.
-Opposite of 100 percent SAIC-provided environments, we also integrate customers’ existing setups, enhancing their processes and tools and training their workforces to maximize them.
+Opposite of 100% SAIC-provided environments, we also integrate customers’ existing setups, enhancing their processes and tools and training their workforces to maximize them.

-On top of that, we bake in technical management features that let them track progress against program objectives and facilitate decision-making against risk, schedule, and budget.
+On top of that, we bake in technical management features letting them track progress against program objectives and facilitate decision-making against risk, schedule, and budget.
+SAIC implements MBSE that integrates all project disciplines, going beyond modeling and engineering.

 Our MBSE environments help bridge the gaps for today’s geographically distributed teams, letting them explore designs and make discoveries together.
 The integrated approach makes them more agile in responding to evolving demands.

-Digital tools capture and preserve vital knowledge if the workforce transitions.
-That knowledge library shortens development cycle times of future similar and related systems in a repeatable manner.
+Digital tools capture and preserve vital knowledge.
+That knowledge library counteracts workforce transitions, shortens development cycle times of future similar and related systems in a repeatable manner.